Dual (grammatical number): Celtic languages

 Reconstructed Proto-Celtic nominal and adjectival declensions contain distinct dual forms; pronouns and verbs do not.
 In Old Irish, nouns and the definite article still have dual forms, but only when accompanied by the numeral da "two".
 Traces of the dual remain in Middle Welsh, in nouns denoting pairs of body parts that incorporate the numeral two: e.g. deulin (from glin "knee"), dwyglust (from clust "ear").

 In the modern languages, there are still significant remnants of dual number in Irish and Scottish Gaelic in nominal phrases containing the numeral dhá or dà (including the higher numerals 12, 22, etc.).
 As the following table shows, dhá and dà combines with a singular noun, which is lenited.
 Masculine nouns take no special inflection, but feminine nouns have a slenderized dual form, which is in fact identical to the dative singular.

 Languages of the Brythonic branch do not have dual number.
 As mentioned above for Middle Welsh, some nouns can be said to have dual forms, prefixed with a form of the numeral "two" (Breton daou- / div-, Welsh dau- / deu- / dwy-, Cornish dew- / diw-).
 This process is not fully productive, however, and the prefixed forms are semantically restricted.
 For example, Breton daouarn (< dorn "hand") can only refer to one person's pair of hands, not any two hands from two different people.
-Welsh deufis must refer to a period of two consecutive months, whereas dau fis can be any two months (compare “fortnight” in English as opposed to “two weeks” or “14 days”; the first must, but the second and third need not, be a single consecutive period).
+Welsh deufis must refer to a period of two consecutive months, whereas dau fis can be any two months (compare "fortnight" in English as opposed to "two weeks" or "14 days"; the first must, but the second and third need not, be a single consecutive period).

 The modern Welsh term dwylo (= hands) is formed by adding the feminine (and conjoining) form of 'two' (dwy) with the word for 'hand' — llaw becoming lo as it is no longer in a stressed syllable.

+Old, Middle, and Modern English

+In Proto-Germanic, the dual had been entirely lost in nouns, and since verbs agreed with nouns in number, the third person dual form of verbs was also lost.
+The dual therefore remained only in the first and second person pronouns and their accompanying verb forms.
+Old English further lost all remaining dual verbs, keeping only first and second person dual pronouns.
+The Old English first person dual pronoun was wit in the nominative and unc in the accusative, and the second person equivalents were git and inc respectively.
+The West Saxon dialect also had the genitive forms of uncer for first person and incer for second person.
+The dual lasted beyond Old English into the Early Middle English period in the Southern and Midland dialects.
+Middle English saw git evolve into ȝit, and inc can be seen in various different forms including ȝinc, ȝunc, unk, hunk, and hunke.
+The dual mostly died out in the early 1200s, surviving to around 1300 only in the East Midland dialect.

+In a small number of modern English dialects, dual pronouns have independently returned.
+These include: